 The Project Manager for each Subrecipient performs on-site Compliance Reviews.
 Virtual Compliance Reviews by the Project Manager, including vehicle inspections, may be necessary and will be enacted under emergency or unusual circumstances.
 The Project Manager will conduct a follow-up review within six months if the Project Manager has any areas of concern.
 Project Managers will have a due date from the date of the compliance review or follow up review to write up the report for review by the Public Transit Branch Manager.
-Project Managers will inspect 5% of the total fleet, or at least one vehicle each review, for safety equipment, overall condition, spill kits, bus card, etc. Periodically, the Project Manager will ride on a bus route to talk to the riders and to observe driver operations, lift operations, etc. KYTC/OTD maintains all compliance review reports in a FY Compliance Notebook.
+Project Managers will inspect 5% of the total fleet, or at least one vehicle each review, for safety equipment, overall condition, spill kits, etc. Periodically, the Project Manager may ride on a bus route to talk to the riders and to observe driver operations, lift operations, etc. KYTC/OTD maintains all compliance review reports in a FY Compliance Notebook.

-On-site Compliance Reviews are performed by the Project Manager on §5310 agencies at the same time the §5311 review is performed if the system receives funding from the respective program.
+On-site Compliance Reviews are performed by the Project Manager on §5310, §5339, and §5311(f) agencies at the same time the §5311 review is performed if the system receives funding from the respective program(s).
 On-site Compliance Reviews are performed on §5310-only agencies periodically.
+If a subrecipient passes §5311(f) funds to a subcontractor, then the Compliance Review will include review of financial documents for expenses billed by the §5311(f) subcontractor for allowable costs and to determine if the appropriate amount(s) were billed.
 Virtual Compliance Reviews by the Project Manager, including vehicle inspections, may be necessary and will be enacted under emergency or unusual circumstances.
 The Project Manager will perform a follow-up review within six months, if necessary.
 KYTC/OTD maintains all compliance review reports in a FY Compliance Notebook.